 Recuperative Care Symposium Keynote Speakers Announced

-The National Institute for Medical Respite Care, a special program of the National Health Care for the Homeless Council, is thrilled to announce keynote speakers for the upcoming 2024 California Recuperative Care Symposium in Sacramento, Sept.
+The National Institute for Medical Respite Care, a special program of the National Health Care for the Homeless Council, is thrilled to announce keynote and featured speakers for the upcoming 2024 California Recuperative Care Symposium in Sacramento, Sept.
 12-13, 2024.
-Learn more about each speaker below, or click the button to learn more about the symposium schedule and to register!
+Learn more about each keynote and featured speaker below, or click the button to register for the symposium!

 Susan Philip, MPP, California Department of Health Care Services